-ORSA staff has prepared a detailed inventory and property descriptions for the other 39 properties (comprising 90 individual parcels) divided into the following four categories, see the attached Property Management Plan - Property List for details:
+ORSA staff has prepared a detailed inventory and property descriptions for the other 36 properties (comprising 88 individual parcels) divided into the following four categories, see the attached Property Management Plan - Property List for details:

-There are six properties in the category of governmental use.
-They include: a street right-of-way parcel, the Amtrak Station near the Oakland Coliseum, the entry to the 12th Street BART station, a right-of-way/open space parcel at Leona Creek in East Oakland, the Oakland Ice Center, and the City Center West Public Garage.
-Please note that several properties listed in other categories can also be considered governmental use properties, including the Fox Theater (listed as an enforceable obligation property, although it used as a public charter school and a cultural center), the UCOP Garage (listed as an enforceable obligation property, although it provides parking to governmental employees and the general public), the Telegraph Plaza Public Garage (listed as a future development site, although it provides parking to the general public) and the Franklin 88 Garage (listed as a sale property, although it provides parking to the general public).
+There are six parcels assembled into four properties in the category of governmental use.
+They include: a street right-of-way parcel, the Amtrak Station near the Oakland Coliseum, the entry to the 12th Street BART station, and a right-of-way/open space parcel at Leona Creek in East Oakland.
+Please note that several properties listed in other categories can also be considered governmental use properties, including the Fox Theater (listed as an enforceable obligation property, although it used as a public charter school and a cultural center), the UCOP, Telegraph Plaza and City Center West Public Garages (listed as future development sites, although they provides parking to governmental employees and the general public) and the Franklin 88 Garage (listed as a sale property, although it provides parking to the general public).